AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

-   * We have an internal seminar 2026 May 26.
-There may be limited staff at the garage.
+   * We have an internal event on 2026 June 16.
+There will be limited or no staff at the Triton/SciComp garage (CSIT present).

+   * There will be limited staff around during the summer.
+Past years, there has been someone there most days, but it isn't guaranteed.
+Keep an eye here for further updates.

 ..
    * No planned disruptions.